 EHS 863 Field Experience in Environmental Health.
 (1-6) A. Cross listed with EHS 839.
 Supervised and directed field experience at official agencies at any level of government (state, local or national) or with private industry.
 The course administrator must approve all field-training sites before selection or assignment.
-Credit will not be awarded to students who have credit for EHS 839.
+Credit will not be awarded to students who have credit for EHS 839 and potential exposures.

 EHS 865 Environmental Toxicology.
+(3)

-(3) A. Toxicology, the principles, concepts and thinking that are its foundation.
-The mechanisms by which the substances enter the cells of the body, the physiological processes, the target organs, classes of toxic substances, and potential exposures.
+A. Toxicology, the principles, concepts and thinking that are its foundation.
+The mechanisms by which the substances enter the cells of the body, the physiological processes, the target organs, classes of toxic substances,

 EHS 875 Principles of Ventilation (3) A. Provides the student with the principles of ventilation including: design of fans, cleaners duct sizing; calculations, inspections, balancing the system, and overall maintenance.
 This course deals with use of ventilation to reduce or eliminate occupational exposures in the workplace.
-EHS 877 Public Health Group Dynamics.